uniqkod/javadumpmngmt/s3-uploader.md

 ## Overview

-The S3 Uploader DaemonSet automatically monitors the `/mnt/dump` shared folder and uploads completed heap dump files to an S3 bucket.
-It runs on every node alongside the volume manager DaemonSet.
+The S3 Uploader StatefulSet automatically monitors the `/mnt/dump` shared folder and uploads completed heap dump files to an S3 bucket.
+It runs on every node alongside the volume manager StatefulSet.

 ## Architecture